 We're required by law to protect the public funds we administer.
 We may share information we are given with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 The Cabinet Office is responsible for carrying out data matching exercises.

 Data matching involves comparing computer records held by one body, against records held by the same or another body.
 It checks to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found, it may indicate that there is an inconsistency which requires further investigation.
 We can't assume there is fraud, error or another explanation until an investigation is carried out.

 We participate in the Cabinet Office’s National Fraud Initiative; a data matching exercise to assist in the prevention and detection of fraud.

 We're required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise.
 These are detailed on the GOV.UK website.
 The use of such data is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
-It does not require the consent of the individuals concerned under the Data Protection Act 1998.
+It does not require the consent of the individuals concerned under current data protection legislation.

 Data matching by the Cabinet Office is subject to a Code of Practice.